irbinchic-full-stack/mongodb-study/README.md

 By the end of this, developers should be able to:

 -   Explain the benifits and disadvantages NoSQL
--   Comprehend the fanboy nature of mongoDB.
+-   Comprehend the fanboy nature of MongoDB.

 ## Instructions